mnvr/notes/prettier.md

 [A prettier printer, by Philip Wadler](http://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf)!

-> Joyce Kilmer and most computer scientists agree: there is no poem as lovely as
+_"Joyce Kilmer and most computer scientists agree: there is no poem as lovely as a tree."_
-> a tree.

 Haskellers would recognize both the paper, and the author.
 Of course, this is not to take away from the authors of Prettier and the years of work that has